icinganalysis/icinganalysis.github.io/content/basics/resources.md

 [The Historical Selected Bibliography of NACA-NASA Icing Publications](https://icinganalysis.com/the-historical-selected-bibliography-of-naca-nasa-icing-publications.html)
 132 NACA icing publications in 16 categories that are still relevant today.

-And, of course, the [Blast from the Past: NACA Icing Publications](https://icinganalysis.com/) blog.
+And, of course, the "Blast from the Past: NACA Icing Publications" [icinganalysis.com](https://icinganalysis.com/) blog.

 ## Design Guides {: #design-guides }